jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `em`: the form used for `en-` before `b`, `m`, or `p` (e.g. empower, embody)
 - `en`: in, into, on, onto, upon; put on (e.g. enslave, envalope, endorse, entitle)
-- `endo`: inside, within, internal (e.g. endogenous, endocrine, endomixis)
+- `endo`: inside, within, internal (e.g. endogenous, endocrine, endomixis, endothermic)
   - Word-forming element from Greek `endon` "in, within"
 - `enter`: the same as `inter` (e.g. entertain)
 - `epi`: on, upon, above;in addition to; toward, among; (e.g. epimetheus,